Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         - `BOOT.NDS` (Please read the warning above)
         - `akmenu-next.dsi`

+    1. Download the latest release of [nds-bootstrap.](https://github.com/DS-Homebrew/nds-bootstrap/releases/latest/download/nds-bootstrap.zip)

+    1. Extract the downloaded `nds-bootstrap.zip` file with [7-Zip](https://www.7-zip.org/).

+    1. Copy the `nds-bootstrap-release.nds` file from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

-    1. Load `BOOT.NDS` with your desired entrypoint method.
+    1. Load `BOOT.NDS` with your desired entrypoint method (e.g. Memory Pit, stylehax or Flipnote Lenny).
 Alternatively, use Unlaunch or TWiLight Menu++ to boot `akmenu-next.dsi`

     #### Cheats